-Screening for amblyopia (and strabismus) is recommended for all children before starting school, optimally around age 3.
+Screening for amblyopia (and strabismus) is recommended for all children before starting school, optimally before age 3.

-Screening in older children consists of acuity testing with figures (eg, tumbling E figures, Allen cards, HOTV figures or characters) or Snellen eye charts.
+Screening in older children consists of acuity testing with figures, which do not require knowing the alphabet (eg, tumbling E figures, Allen cards, HOTV figures or characters), or Snellen eye charts.

 Identifying the underlying cause requires additional testing.
 Strabismus can be confirmed with the alternate cover test or the cover-uncover test (see diagnosis of strabismus).
-Ophthalmologists can confirm anisometropia by doing a refraction on each eye.
+Ophthalmologists can confirm refractive error by doing a refraction on each eye.
 Obstruction of the visual axis can be confirmed by ophthalmoscopy or slit-lamp examination.

 Amblyopia may become irreversible if not diagnosed and treated before age 8, at which time the visual system has often matured.
-Most children identified and treated before age 5 have some vision improvement.
-Earlier treatment increases the likelihood of complete vision recovery.
+The earlier treatment is begun, the greater the likelihood of complete vision recovery.
 In certain circumstances, older children with amblyopia can still have vision improvement with treatment.
 Recurrence (recidivism) is possible in certain cases until the visual system matures.
 Some patients have a small decrease in visual acuity even after visual maturity has occurred.

-Amblyopia is visual loss in one eye caused by lack of clearly focused, properly aligned input to the visual cortex from each eye during early childhood prior to maturation of the visual pathways.
+Amblyopia is visual loss in an eye caused by lack of clearly focused, properly aligned input to the visual cortex from each eye during early childhood prior to maturation of the visual pathways.